Seagate/cortx/doc/community-build/cloud/AWS/README.md

 ## Create AWS instance

-   Execute Terraform code to create AWS instance for CORTX Build and Deployment.
+   Run Terraform code to create AWS instance for CORTX Build and Deployment.
 Command will print public-ip on completion.
 We will use it to connect AWS instance using SSH Protocol.
 ```
    terraform validate && terraform apply -var-file user.tfvars --auto-approve
 ```